pantheon-systems/documentation/source/content/guides/decoupled/overview/03-site-options.md

 ## Terminus Plugin

-Terminus Decoupled Kit Plugin allows you to create your backend project in Terminus with the option to select [Drupal](/guides/decoupled/drupal-backend-starters/create#create-with-terminus-plugin), [WordPress](/guides/decoupled/wp-backend-starters/create#create-with-terminus-plugin), or no CMS.
+Terminus Decoupled Kit Plugin allows you to create your backend project in Terminus with the option to select [Drupal](/guides/decoupled/drupal-backend-starters/create#create-with-terminus-plugin) or [WordPress](/guides/decoupled/wp-backend-starters/create#create-with-terminus-plugin).

 ## Rendering Options